zorp/inspicos_wp/wp-content/plugins/mystickymenu/readme.txt

-﻿===Sticky Menu on Scroll, Sticky Header for Any Theme - myStickymenu===
+﻿===Sticky Menu on Scroll, Sticky Header, Sticky Welcome Bar for Any Theme - myStickymenu===
 Contributors: tomeraharon, galdub, premio
-Tags: sticky, menu, header, sticky menu, sticky header, floating, floating menu, floating navigation menu, navigation menu, navigation, sticky navigation menu
+Tags:menu, header, sticky menu, sticky header, floating menu, floating navigation menu, navigation menu, navigation, sticky navigation menu, welcome bar, hello bar, top bar, sticky bar, floating bar, notification bar
 Requires at least: 3.5.1
 Tested up to: 5.2
-Stable tag: 2.1.7
+Stable tag: 2.2.3
 License: GPLv2 or later

-This sticky menu plugin will make your menu or header stick to the top of page, after desired number of pixels when scrolled down and up.
+This sticky menu plugin will make your menu or header stick to the top of page, when scrolled down and up.
+Also create a beautiful Welcome bar with it.

 == Description ==
 <strong>This sticky menu plugin will make your menu or header sticky on top of page, after desired number of pixels when scrolled.
+You can use it also to create a Welcome bar for announcements, promotion and more.
 This lightweight plugin will help your visitors navigate easily and reach to the navigation menu without wasting time.
 Install My Sticky Menu and improve your website’s user experience!
 If you want to change the CSS style, disable on scroll down or disable on specific pages. check out the <a href="https://premio.io/downloads/mystickymenu/" target="_blank" title="mystickymenu pro plans">Pro version</a>.</strong>

 By default, sticky menu is designed to use element class ".navbar" as "Sticky Class".
 That value should be modified in plugin settings for different themes to make it work.
 Sticky Class is actually nothing more than an element class (or id) of the element that should become sticky.

+<strong>📢 New feature:</strong> Welcome Bar.
+Use this powerful feature to create a beautiful floating sticky bar.
+No coding skill required, just turn it on, set up your announcement text and button, and voilà - your top bar is good to go!

 With more than 60,000+ active installs and around 100 five-stars reviews, you can be sure that My Sticky Menu plugin is the right fit for your website.

 = BENEFITS =
 * Improve user experience by letting your visitors access the navigation menu and navigate to the pages they want when they want to.
 * Make your website look more modern with sticky menu on desktop and mobile.
-* Increase number of pageviews and
+* Increase number of pageviews and visitors' time on website
+* Create your own floating Welcome Bar and let your visitors know about your latest deals, announcements or any other important information

 The sticky header function is localized (multi language support) and responsive (as far as your theme is).
 Also there is possibility to add custom css code which make this plugin very flexible, customizable and user friendly.
+You can also use the notification bar in any languauge.

 My Sticky Menu plugin is originally designed for Twenty Thirteen template but should work on any theme, like: OceanWP, Nirvana Template, Travelify, Twenty Sixteen, Twenty Ten, Twenty Eleven, Max Magazine, Graduate, Lawyer theme, Spacious, Suits and more.